-Shapersofthe80s will redress the balance with a fuller telling of the history as the weeks go by.
+Shapersofthe80s will redress the balance by telling fuller aspects of the history as the weeks go by.
 It’s central to this website’s credo that sheer youthfulness and significant collaboration were the unprecedented hallmarks of the New Romantics juggernaut.
 Just as the Swinging Sixties were shaped by perhaps 30 bright sparks in Chelsea, so the Swinging Eighties were shaped by 30 or 40 energised individuals in and around the Blitz.

 As the Blitz Kids shook off teenage doubt, 1980 saw an outburst of all those talents that the following Generation X would have to live up to — leadership, adaptability, negotiating skills, focus.
 And as children of the age of mass TV, these can-doers excelled especially in visual awareness.
 There certainly hasn’t been anything like such a determined manifestation of youth culture since 1980, when the future looked daunting and the young had every right to demand a new deal.

-❚ EVERYTHING ABOUT 1980 WAS EXCEPTIONAL.
+◼ EVERYTHING ABOUT 1980 WAS EXCEPTIONAL.
 Britain was plummeting into recession in a far scarier world than today’s.
-Right now, Britain’s future looks dismal because it will impose years of sacrifice and economic decline which no political party can prevent.
+Right now, Britain’s future looks dismal because the financial crash of 2007–8 will impose years of sacrifice and economic decline which no political party can prevent.
 That much is certain.
 In 1980 the future was unfathomable.
 A writer who is a former colleague of mine said of the Observer article that she didn’t recognise my political interpretation of the 80s.
 I’d say that in itself is indicative.
 Such was the turmoil pervading the entire political spectrum, that the nation’s fortunes looked dramatically different depending where you stood.

 Despite the Conservative election landslide of 1979 that put Margaret Thatcher in power, unemployment was soaring and the political climate stank with public disillusion while Labour extremists saddled their strife-torn party with an unelectable leader to force splits within its ranks.
 Britain was a year away from a mighty rending of national fabric.
 When the Labour Party fell apart, it came as a shock to MPs from all parties to see angry moderates leave to launch a new Social Democratic Party (SDP), so named because they wanted to model it on the social democracy of the European Union.
 An SDP Alliance with the Liberal Party not surprisingly scored by-election successes.

 The Cold War between the West and the Soviet Union escalated with the Soviet invasion of Afghanistan, and Iran became an unknown quantity following the fall of the Shah.
-British suspicion of the US was exacerbated when the UK government agreed to its establishing ground-launched Cruise missile bases within spitting distance of London.
+British suspicion of the US was exacerbated when the UK government agreed to its establishing ground-launched Cruise missile bases within spitting distance of London, thus magnifying its potential as a target for Russia.
 Then, even as the IRA intensified its bombing offensive in Northern Ireland, the Conservative government went to war with Argentina.